Here are some essential tips and tricks to remember to stay safe when traveling abroad.

 The best advice: hope for the best, plan for the worst.

-- Check the US Department of State’s website for possible travel alerts/warnings
+- Check the US Department of State’s for travel advisories

-- Look up the destination on reputable “unbiased” review sites (e.g. TripAdvisor, Fodor’s)
+- Look up the destination on reputable review sites (e.g., TripAdvisor, Fodor’s)

-Overall, the best research is gleaned from people who have traveled to the destination themselves.
-Do not blindly book your destination after watching/reading carefully created marketing promotions.
-Those resources only show the location in the best possible light, without showing the reality of the location.
+Overall, the best research is gleaned from people who have traveled to the destination.
+Do not blindly book your destination after watching or reading carefully created marketing promotions.
+Those resources only show the location in the best possible light without showing the reality of the location.

 Plan for the worst.
-It sounds kind of counter intuitive to being excited about your trip.
-However, it’s essential so your trip does not become a nightmare.
+It sounds kind of counterintuitive to be excited about your trip.
+However, it’s essential, so your trip does not become a nightmare.

-- Know where the closest US Embassy is in relation to your destination
+- Know where the closest US Embassy is to your destination

 - Create information cards for each member in your group, especially children (most people do not memorize mobile numbers anymore since they are saved on our smart devices)